OysteinAmundsen/gymsystems/README.md

 ## Three-tier architecture ##
 ### Server ###

 We chose a NodeJS Express backend for this, as it was the easiest to setup and is super-fast.
 The database connection is handled by [`TypeORM`](https://typeorm.github.io), and the whole server concists basically of CRUD controllers using [`routing-controllers`](https://github.com/pleerock/routing-controllers) and [`typeorm-routing-controllers-extension`](https://github.com/typeorm/typeorm-routing-controllers-extensions).
-This was super-easy to setup.
+This was super-easy to setup and is feels very similar to Spring for Java.

 ### Client ###